 Musicians in Univ are also invited to perform at College occasions, such as weddings, Alumni events and Gaudys.

 The Chapel Choir

 The Chapel Choir at Univ is as central to the life of the College, as the Chapel itself is physically central to the fabric of the College.
 The choir consists of Choral Scholars (members of Univ), Choral Bursars (non-members of Univ) and volunteers.
-It is the only choir in Oxford to offer all its members free singing lessons.
+It is one of the very few choirs to offer free singing lessons to all its members.
 Members of the choir are also offered free formal hall on a Sunday evening.
 New members are welcome to join at any point in the academic year, and should contact the Director of Music to arrange an audition via email here.

 There is usually one sung service a week: Choral Evensong on Sundays at 5.45pm.
 The choir also sings for occasional special services.
 It has two short rehearsals during the week: on a Wednesday (5.15-6.15pm) and on a Friday evening (6.15-7.30pm).
 There is also a rehearsal on a Sunday afternoon (3.45-5.15pm), followed by tea and cake before the service at 5.45pm.

 Members of the choir enjoy an active social life and there are opportunities to sing outside Oxford.
 The have been on tour to Florence (2017), Prague (2016), Ireland (2015), Luxembourg (2013) and Venice (2011).
 In recent years they have also sung at Southwark and Birmingham Cathedrals, and at The Royal Naval Chapel in Greenwich.